-Reference Points from the Harvest Strategy are based only on data from the 2020 abundance survey, and it appears from the FIS Review that sites have not been in representative parts of the recent fishery or wider abalone population in WZ (i.e. density and trends may be negativelybiased).
-For example, some sites surveyed are rarely fished with low numbers of legal-sized and/or under-sized abalone, others are clumped within SMU (e.g. Crags sites represent >99% of Legal abalone surveyed at Port Fairy), and all mostly in deeper water than most logged dive effort and catch, and this can bias estimates of recovery trend and biomass.
+Reference Points from the Harvest Strategy are based on data from the 2020 abundance survey, and it appears from the FIS Review that sites have not been in representative parts of the recent fishery or wider abalone population in WZ (i.e. density and trends may be negatively-biased).
+For example, some sites surveyed using the old survey design are rarely fished with low numbers of legal-sized and/or under-sized abalone, others are clumped within SMU (e.g. Crags sites represent >99% of Legal abalone surveyed at Port Fairy), and all mostly in deeper water than most logged dive effort and catch, and this can bias estimates of recovery trend and biomass.
 High variation in the estimated recovery among sites within SMU also complicates the ability of the abundance survey to be representative, while fewer well-placed sites may be able to estimate density and its change with greater precision.
-Challenges to the abundance survey design and its use in managing the fishery have been discussed for some time, including during development of the Harvest Strategy (e.g. Dichmont, Worthington and Gorfine, 2017), and were summarised in the Independent Chair's Workshop summary in March 2016, where it was noted "site representativeness is an issue with any fixed site survey approach", and "the Western Zone does have a potential way to progress this through use of a combination of the logger and survey information.
+Challenges to the previous abundance survey design and its use in managing the fishery have been discussed for some time, including during development of the Harvest Strategy (e.g. Dichmont, Worthington and Gorfine, 2017), and were summarised in the Independent Chair's Workshop summary in March 2016, where it was noted "site representativeness is an issue with any fixed site survey approach", and "the Western Zone does have a potential way to progress this through use of a combination of the logger and survey information.
 This could take advantage of the best features of both - the standardised sites and methods of the surveys and the more comprehensive area/habitat coverage and flexibility of the commercial operations".
-An independent review of the Abundance Surveys (Hart, 2016) recognized the concerns about the design of the abundance survey, and made a series of clear recommendations about improvements in design and interpretation, and use with GPS logger data from the commercial fishery.
-WADA continues to work with VFA through the FIS Review to develop and implement an improved fishery-independent survey, incorporating past recommendations, to provide guidance about Under-size and Legal biomass in areas impacted by AVG and throughout the fishery.
+An independent review of the Abundance Surveys (Hart, 2016) recognized the concerns about the design of the previous abundance survey, and made a series of clear recommendations about improvements in design and interpretation, and use with GPS logger data from the commercial fishery.
+WADA continues to work with VFA, to develop the new abundance survey and coordinate its ongoing development with progress in the other zones.
+Assessment and management of all zones will benefit from the new and coordinated approach to the fishery-independent abundance survey.

-The current Harvest Strategy notes "If there are significant changes to the way that the indicators are calculated, for example through changed survey design or changed standardisation, then the implications to reference points, decision rules and harvest strategy performance should be re-examined", "In the course of application of this harvest strategy methods to estimate density of exploitable biomass from commercial diver GPS logger data should be developed, evaluated and, as appropriate, included as a primary indicator" and "With more consistent and extensive data now available from GPS loggers, and greater opportunity for calibration of estimates of density from loggers and surveys, it expected that the use of data from loggers in the estimation of Performance Indicators will increase".
+The current Harvest Strategy notes "If there are significant changes to the way that the indicators are calculated, for example through changed survey design or changed standardisation, then the implications to reference points, decision rules and harvest strategy performance should be reexamined", "In the course of application of this harvest strategy methods to estimate density of exploitable biomass from commercial diver GPS logger data should be developed, evaluated and, as appropriate, included as a primary indicator" and "With more consistent and extensive data now available from GPS loggers, and greater opportunity for calibration of estimates of density from loggers and surveys, it expected that the use of data from loggers in the estimation of Performance Indicators will increase".